abbradar/netwire/README.md

 need the explicit `Prelude` import.

 In general wires are generalized automaton arrows, so you can express many design patterns using them.
-The `netwire-frp` package provides a proper FRP framework based on them, which strictly respects continuous time and discrete event semantics.
+The FRP.Netwire module provides a proper FRP framework based on them, which strictly respects continuous time and discrete event semantics.